MZanggl/cli-controller/README.md

 > `npm install cli-controller`

-> Of course you can make a proper CLI out of it using the "bin" field in package.json
+> Make a proper CLI out of it using the "bin" field in package.json

 ## Examples